Why should you trust the information on this web page?

 credits and disclaimer and Why should you trust the information on this web page?

 Many people want to help animals in some way.
 They want to help reduce the number of street dogs and help those on the street with medicine, food and shelter.
-They want to reduce the number of feral cats by getting more spay and neutered.
+They want to reduce the number of feral cats by getting more spayed and neutered.
 They want to help increase the number of animals that are threatened with extinction.
 They want to help exotic animals abandoned by owners.
 They want to rehabilitate injured wildlife.
 They want to preserve habitats for wildlife.
 And on and on.

 If you truly care about animals, then you are going to put the needs of those animals above your desire for a selfie with that animal, above your desire to pet the animal, above your desire to be able to tell your friends you got close to a lion or elephant or gorilla.
 If you are looking resources that will help people with no skills related to animal biology or conservation to interact with any of the aforementioned with exotic animals, you can stop reading now and look elsewhere.
 This page isn't going to help you volunteer locally or abroad to touch and interact with wildlife, because no credible organization allows untrained volunteers to interact with baby tigers, elephants, etc.